 As per the law, human rights violations by the Army will be prosecuted; however, no charge can be instituted against an official in Kashmir, without the elusive sanction of the Central Government.
 The officer has the choice between a civilian or military court – the latter are known to give lighter sentences, making them the defendants’ inevitable choice.
 These sentences are never really given.
 Military trials are closed to the public, and the lack of transparency results in the perpetrators going unpunished.
 Additionally, the Indian government has never acknowledged the practice of these war crimes.

-The psychological costs of the situation manifest in mental disorders.
-These are the repercussions of being raped, followed by social stigma without justice; of watching or having a loved one be a victim of sex crimes, torture, or murder; as well as constant, daily fear and uncertainty.
+The psychological costs include, amongst others, the repercussions of being raped, followed by social stigma without justice; of watching or having a loved one be a victim of sex crimes, torture, or murder; as well as constant, daily fear and uncertainty.

 According to the act, Army personnel can arrest anyone they suspect without a warrant.
 Persons arrested must be handed over to the police within 24 hours, to ensure just procedure.
 However, according to legal scholar Ashok Agrwaal, the police are instructed not to act on complaints of human rights abuses against the military, and therefore refuse to register them.